nedeco/fama/documentation/homesystem/OPENHAB.md

 </p>

 5. Configure the MQTT broker settings:
-   - **Broker Hostname/IP:** Enter the hostname or IP address of the Fama application's MQTT broker.
+   - **Broker Hostname/IP:** Enter the hostname or IP address of the Open Smart City Home application's MQTT broker.
    - **Port:** Set the port to `1883`.
    - **MQTT Version:** Ensure it is set to **MQTT Version 5**.